wechto/paper/README.md

   :curly_loop: [POLICY TRANSFER WITH STRATEGY OPTIMIZATION](https://arxiv.org/pdf/1810.05751.pdf) :no_mouth:  ​

+  The key idea that, instead of learning a single policy in the simulation, we simultaneously learn a family of policies that exhibit different behaviors.
+When tested in the target environment, we directly search for the best policy in the family based on the task performance, without the need to identify the dynamic parameters.

   :curly_loop: https://lilianweng.github.io/lil-log/2019/05/05/domain-randomization.html :sweat_drops:

   :curly_loop: [THE INGREDIENTS OF REAL-WORLD ROBOTIC REINFORCEMENT LEARNING](https://arxiv.org/pdf/2004.12570.pdf) :no_mouth:  ​